Listrura

-Listrura is a genus of pencil catfishes native to South America.
+Listrura is a genus of freshwater ray-finned fishes belonging to the family Trichomycteridae and the subfamily Glanapteryginae, the miniature pencil catfishes.
+The fishes in this genus are found in South America.

 Taxonomy

 Listrura was first described in 1988 for two species from southeastern Brazil, the first record of the subfamily Glanapteryginae outside of the Amazon River basin.
 It was described for the species L. nematopteryx and L. camposi; L. camposi had been assigned to the genus Eremophilus, while L. nematopteryx had been misidentified as another species of Eremophilus.
 L. tetraradiata was described in 2002 from the Rio de Janeiro State in Brazil.
 L. boticario was described later in 2002 from southern Brazil.
 L. picinguabae was described in 2006.
 This genus is currently monophyletic.

 With the description of L. tetraradiata in 2003, it was hypothesized that L. tetraradiata possibly constitutes the sister group to a clade comprising the only other two previously described species of Listrura, L. camposi and L. nematopteryx.
 As of 2006, two species of Listrura, L. camposi and L. boticario, were known only from their holotypes.
 The lack of osteological information for these species impedes a complete analysis of phylogenetic relationships within the genus.
 It was hypothesized that L. nematopteryx and L. picinguabae comprise a monophyletic assemblage, given the fact that the pectoral fin of these species consists of a single ray and the ray is in the form of a long filament, a condition not present in any other trichomycterids thus far described.

-Listura is the most basal member of the subfamily Glanapteryginae; it is sister to a clade formed by the other three genera, Glanapteryx, Pygidianops, and Typhlobelus.
+Listrura is the most basal member of the subfamily Glanapteryginae; it is sister to a clade formed by the other three genera, Glanapteryx, Pygidianops, and Typhlobelus.

 Species

-There are currently nine recognized species in this genus:
+There are currently 14 recognized species in this genus: